 a.
 An In-District Transfer Request form must be completed by the parent(s)/guardian(s) of the student for each student seeking a transfer and submitted to the Student Placement Office.

 b.
-Highline Public Schools offers two transfer windows: December through January, and mid-April to mid-May.
+Highline Public Schools offers one transfer window.
+The transfer window will be open January to May.
 Please see the website for specific dates for each window.

 c.
-Requests received during either transfer window will be divided into separate groups: general education, and special education and addressed separately.
+Requests received will be divided into separate groups: general education, and special education and addressed separately.
 The Special Education department will inform Student Placement of student program placement assignments prior to transfer requests being processed by the appropriate department.

 e.
 All transfer requests will be evaluated against the district’s transfer categories (see section 4 below) and all transfers are subject to space availability (capacity) in the school or program.